Felony Forfeiture Policy

 c.
 At the conclusion of the presentations, the Board will take one of the following actions:

 i.
-If after receiving the member’s presentation the Board finds that it would benefit from a formal evidentiary hearing with, and a recommendation from, a referee or hearing officer, the Board may refer the matter for further proceedings pursuant to Government Code sections 31533 and 31534.
+If the Board finds that it would benefit from a formal evidentiary hearing with, and a recommendation from, a referee or hearing officer, the Board may refer the matter accordingly.

-12. At least three (3) business days prior to payment of any refund of member contributions, SCERS will notify the court and the District Attorney’s Office or other prosecuting authority of any contribution refund payments SCERS will be making to the member, either directly or through the member’s employer.
+8. At least three (3) business days prior to payment of any refund of member contributions, SCERS will notify the appropriate court and district attorney’s office or other prosecuting authority of any contribution refund payments SCERS will be making to the member, either directly or through the member’s employer.

 SCERS Policy No. 029